-Adding onto existing integrations with Philips Hue, Amazon’s Alexa, and IFTTT, Sense now integrates with two common energy monitoring smart plugs: the TP-Link Kasa HS-110 and Belkin Wemo Insight Plug.
+In addition to integrations with Philips Hue, Amazon’s Alexa, and IFTTT, Sense integrates with five energy monitoring smart plugs and strips: the TP-Link Kasa EP25, TP-Link Kasa KP-115, TP-Link Kasa KP-125, TP-Link Kasa HS300, and Belkin Wemo Insight Plug.
 With the addition of these smart plugs, Sense not only gets detailed energy information about devices on those plugs, but also allows you to control devices directly from the Sense app, at home or on the go.

 Setting up the smart plug integration